mattmc3/keyboard-tools/Karabiner/README.md

 defaults if you don't want to.
 For example, Opt-Left/Right move forward and backward over words - mapping those may be way more useful than the mouse movements.

-## Note about Mod-DH
+## Note about Colemak-DH

 __Q:__ *I see that this script appears to use vanilla Colemak?
-What about mod-DH?*
+What about Colemak-DH?*

 __A:__ It doesn't matter.
-Karabiner uses QWERTY positions to set key maps, and mod-DH doesn't change placement of Extend keys since they are positional, so no need to worry.
+Karabiner uses QWERTY positions to set key maps, and Colemak-DH doesn't change placement of Extend keys since they are positional, so no need to worry.
 Just be sure when you make your own custom mappings, you are looking at the vanilla Colemak position when making an assignment.

 ## Other notes